eliaskounakas/ucal/README.md

 - [iOS simulator](https://docs.expo.dev/workflow/ios-simulator/)
 - [Expo Go](https://expo.dev/go), a limited sandbox for trying out app development with Expo

 For starters, I recommend using Expo Go, it's the quickest way to get going.
-For production a development build should be used.
+For production, a development build should be used.